 Take Your Bets

-You've already won the jackpot by finding the love of your life, so keep the good times rolling with some dice and cards at your own casino night, says Brand.
-"Give out play money to guests when they arrive to play on rented blackjack and craps tables.
-The last man standing gets a prize."
+You've already won the jackpot by finding the love of your life, so keep the good times rolling with some dice and cards at your own casino night.
+Rent blackjack and craps tables and dole out play money to guests so they can battle it out for a prize.

 Get Down With a Silent Disco